Vanclief/algo-trading-crypto/README.md

 # Algo-Trading-Crypto

-This is a complementary repository for [this paper](https://github.com/Vanclief/algo-trading-crypto/blob/master/fv_ag-atcsaml.pdf).
+This is a complementary repository for a manuscript in review.
 We include our dataset alongside the scripts that where used for its creation.
 This study was done for the Bitcoin, Ethereum, Litecoin and Ripple cryptocurrencies.
 However you can run the scripts yourself to collect data from any desired cryptocurrency.
 Machine Learning models where implemented using the